U.S. calls on nations to set bold targets for offshore wind | Headlines

 - United States

 "We are in an exciting time - and the Biden-Harris administration is taking bold action to advance clean energy to make people's lives better and build a more sustainable future," Haaland said.
 "Together, we need to set ambitious goals and commit the resources to get it done."
-The White House earlier this year set a target of deploying 30 gigawatts of offshore wind energy along every U.S. coastline by 2030.
+This year, the White House set a target of deploying 30 gigawatts of offshore wind energy along every U.S. coastline by 2030.
 That would be enough electricity to power 10 million homes.

 The 30-GW goal is roughly the amount that already exists in Europe's two-decade old industry, but is a tall order for a nation that currently has just two small offshore wind farms.
-Interior permitted what is expected to be the first major U.S. offshore wind farm, the 800 megawatt Vineyard Wind project off the coast of Massachusetts, in May.
+At a press conference in Glasgow, Haaland dismissed concerns that Washington's efforts to boost offshore wind would be hindered by tough environmental review process and opposition from fishing interests.

+"It's a priority and we'll just make sure that it gets done," she said.
+Haaland's agency has stumbled in its effort to restrict fossil fuel development on public lands after a federal judge in June ordered the government to resume drilling auctions that were paused by Biden in January.

+Because of that ruling, Interior is scheduled to hold a sale of oil and gas leases in the Gulf of Mexico later this month and has proposed to auction onshore parcels to drillers in several states in early 2022.
+Interior is "making a lot of changes now" to its oil and gas leasing program, Haaland said at the press briefing, including evaluating its impacts on climate change.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)